A behavioural assessment for investment professionals

 Question 17

-Is that where you land?
+Is that where you tend to land?

 Question 18